FASB to finalize fair value guidance for crypto assets

 Measurement

-Crypto assets in the scope of the final standard will be measured at fair value at each reporting period, with changes in fair value recorded through net income.
+Crypto assets in the scope of the final standard must be measured at fair value at each reporting period, with changes in fair value recorded through net income.
 Entities must use the principles in Topic 820 to determine fair value.

 Presentation and disclosure